Vision Transformer for femur fracture classification: Materials and methods

 \subsection{ViT Configuration}

 In this paper, the ViT proposed in \cite{dosovitskiy_image_2021} was applied.
 This architecture focuses on small patches of the image.
 Each patch in the input image is flattened using a linear projection matrix, and a positional embedding is added to it.
 The Transformer encoder, similarly to the original 2017 version [13], consists of multiple blocks of self-attention, normalization and fully connected layers with residual connections.
 In each attention block, multiple heads can capture different connectivity patterns.
 The fully connected Multi-Layer Perceptron (MLP, \cite{aggarwal_neural_2018}) head at the classification output provides the desired class prediction.
-The authors proposed several configurations, depending on different parameters of the network (such as the number of neurons of a specific layer) and on the number of patches.
-After experimenting with all the possible configurations proposed in the paper, the so-called \textit{large-16} ViT block was selected, which has a multilayer perceptron of 4096 units, 16 heads, 24 layers, a hidden size of 1024 and operates with $16 \times 16$ patches.
+As stated in the original ViT paper, this network typically requires a larger dataset than usual, as well as a longer pre-training schedule.
+For this reason, with only 4207 images would be unfeasible to train ViT from scratch.
+As a first solution, a Compact Convolutional Transformer \cite{cct} was applied, a very recent architecture, based on ViT, where the patch extraction phase is substituted by a CNN which took care of the features extraction.
+This solution is proven to usually overcome the big data problem, but, unfortunately, it did not applied to this case.
+For this reason, the four pre-trained ViT architectures were tested.
+In \cite{dosovitskiy_image_2021}, the proposed configurations depend on several network parameters (such as the number of neurons of a specific layer) and patches number.
+After experimenting with the so-called \textit{base-16}, \textit{base-32}, \textit{large-16} and \textit{large-32} configurations, the large-16 ViT block was selected, which has a multilayer perceptron of 4096 units, 16 heads, 24 layers, a hidden size of 1024 and operates with $16 \times 16$ patches.
+The comparison between these four configurations and the CCT are shown for completeness in \textbf{Table \ref{tab:tabnew}}.
 A dense layer with 4096 neurons was added to this block, with a GELU (Gaussian Error Linear Units) activation followed by a batch normalization layer and a dropout layer with 0.5 as \textit{keep-in} parameter.
 Finally, a Softmax layer for 7-class classification was attached.
 The learning rate was initially set to $1e^{-4}$ and reduced by a factor of 0.2 after 4 epochs of plateau until a minimum of $1e^{-6}$.
 The optimizer used was the Rectified Adam and the loss function the categorical crossentropy.
-To solve the problem of class imbalance, three different methods have been tried: the first assigned different weights to each class during training; the other ones applied oversampling or data augmentation in order to obtain the same number of samples for each class.
+To cushion the problem of class imbalance, three diverse methods have been tried: the first assigned different weights to each class during training, where the weights are inversely proportional to the number of samples in the respective class; the other ones applied oversampling or data augmentation, with a rotation range of 10 degrees, and both height and width shift from 0.0 to 0.1 fraction of total height or width, in order to obtain the same number of samples for each class.
 After testing, oversampling resulted as the most performing choice.
+The problem with data augmentation is the fact that more complex transformations as shearing can not be used, as it may lead to the generation of “fake” fractures.
 To compare the results with the state of the art, two other approaches were used as baselines.
 The first is an InceptionV3 network, which has been chosen for the results obtained in \cite{tanzi_hierarchical_2020}.
 The second is a hierarchical approach, proposed in \cite{tanzi_hierarchical_2020}, which consisted in a cascade of three stages: the first network recognized \textit{Unbroken} or \textit{Broken}, the second one classified the images predicted as \textit{Broken} by the first network as \textit{A} and \textit{B} and the third and fourth ones took care of the \textit{A} and \textit{B} subgroups.